Ms. Donna Matheson-LeFort

-“Every Saturday morning we have one Thai restaurant that we order about 7 massive dishes from and that’s our Saturday brunch or breakfast.
+“Every Saturday morning, we have one Thai restaurant from which we order about 7 massive dishes, and that’s our Saturday brunch or breakfast.
 That’s one of my favorite things about Thailand.”

 Is there anything you want to say to our D-PREP Community?

 “What brought me here is the innovation, but what keeps me here is the sense of family.
 A Lot of schools try to be innovative; everybody’s concerned with the 21st century.
 But what keeps me here is the sense of family and the actual families who are part of the school who have been here since I’ve been here.
 And still remain staunch supporters of D-PREP, being faithful to that sense of family; contributing to it regularly, and supporting the teachers.”